virtual-labs/exp-dp-lcs-dei/experiment/aim.md

 ### Aim of the Experiment

-To visualize and compare different algorithms for finding the Longest Common Subsequence (LCS) between two sequences.
+To develop an interactive virtual laboratory for visualizing and comparing different algorithms for finding the Longest Common Subsequence (LCS) between two sequences.